Fall 2020 - Ideas for the Home and Classroom

 If you’re thinking that I missed Thanksgiving, I’ll tell you I did not.
 I’m featuring Thanksgiving in its very own post as it’s my favorite.

-If you’re looking for a way to invite fall into your classroom and prefer a seasonal approach instead of a holiday-centered approach, then take a look at Leaves for Learning.
+If you’re looking for a way to invite fall into your classroom and prefer a seasonal approach instead of a holiday-centered approach, then check out Fall Leaf Decorations that Teach!
 In this post, we suggest ways to incorporate leaves into cross-curricular learning for Preschool to Sixth grade in an easy-to-read table format and “Leaf Use Menu.”
-See this idea in use at Leaves for Learning 2 where we show you how we used it as a name formation center with our Kindergarteners.
+See fall leaf decorations in use as a name formation center with our Kindergarteners.

 I think an important autumn-related question to answer is “Why do leaves change color in the fall?” and Mystery Doug does an amazing job answering it in this engaging video.